wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/4-exchange-server.md

 ## Send an Exchange email message

-To send an email message, deploy the **Send Exchange email message** action that creates and sends new email messages through a previously established Exchange server connection.
+To send an email message, deploy the **Send Exchange email message** action, that creates and sends new email messages through a previously established Exchange server connection.

 In the action's properties, you can specify the following elements: